Norman Smurthwaite: Ownership of Port Vale

 He bought the Liberty Way stadium off Nuneaton Town in July 2018 after the club entered financial difficulties.
 He returned formally to the role of Port Vale chairman the following month.
 He was hospitalised after being struck by a car whilst walking outside Vale Park on 25 January 2019.
 Aspin resigned five days later following a run of poor results.
 On 31 January 2019, Smurthwaite blamed "logistical challenges" for the deal to bring back former top-scorer Marc Richards breaking down; the club instead signed four youngsters despite having no manager.
 As the transfer window was closing, the Port Vale Supporters' Club unanimously gave a vote of no confidence in Smurthwaite and elected to begin formal protests against his ownership.
 During this time the club was serving players unsold pies from matchdays in order to save money.
-Smurthwaite went on to issue a statement to condemn "disgraceful abuse" he had received and to urge supporters to not to use "inappropriate language" during protests and to consider the effect of protests on the club and the players; he stated that he was only involved in "major" decisions at the club and left day-to-day decisions to CEO Colin Garlick.
+Smurthwaite went on to issue a statement to condemn "disgraceful abuse" he had received and to urge supporters not to use "inappropriate language" during protests and to consider the effect of protests on the club and the players; he stated that he was only involved in "major" decisions at the club and left day-to-day decisions to CEO Colin Garlick.
 He went on to name John Askey as the club's new manager on 4 February.
 On 1 March, Synectics Solutions owners Carol and Kevin Shanahan revealed that Smurthwaite had rejected their improved offer of £3.5 million for the club.
 When the couple told Smurthwaite they were planning to go public about their offer he texted them to say "sorry not interested. now please get back to your day job and continue the sterling work in the community."
-He went on to claim that fans protests against him had cost the club a £500,000 stadium sponsorship deal, that he had never received a "formal offer" for the club and that he would put the club into administration if no new owner was in place by 5 May.
+He went on to claim that fans protests against him had cost the club a £500,000 stadium sponsorship deal, that he had never received a "formal offer" for the club and that he would put the club into administration if no new owner were in place by 5 May.
 The sale of both the club and the ground to the Shanahans was confirmed on 7 May, ending Smurthwaite's seven-year reign.

 Later life

 Smurthwaite was reported to have made a bid for National League club Notts County in June 2019, but denied having done so.
 Two months later he was reported to have launched an unsuccessful bid to purchase crisis-hit club Bury.
+He sold Liberty Way stadium in 2019.
 He enquired for a move for Wigan Athletic, a club in administration, in September 2020, but pulled out after judging it to be too big of a risk and seeing a negative reaction from fans.